GaeJabBu/kip37-snapshot/readme.md

 ### checkIfContract

-Checks each address to determine whether it is a smart contract or an Ethereum wallet.
+Checks each address to determine whether it is a smart contract or an Klaytn wallet.
 *Not verified by Klaytn.

 ## You May Also Like